hauva69/pgn4web/trunk/chrome-extension/README.txt

 about.html: help page
-this page is currently assigned as the "options" page while there are not any configurable options; it should rather assigned as "help" page once available, see this bug: http://crbug.com/29849
+this page is currently assigned as the "options" page while there are not any configurable options; it should rather assigned as "help" page. http://crbug.com/29849